jneidel/jneidel.com/content/essay/no-interrupting/index.md

 Interrupting somebody, especially somebody rude or inconsiderate, can be a power play and has it's place.
-It still has a negative conotation, so you better have a reason for it.
+It still has a negative connotation, so you better have a reason for it.
 You are trying to put the other person down, so it doesn't make you look cooperative.
-If the other people in the room don't agree with you that the person being interrupted was being disrespectful or was wasting everybodys time then they could hold it against you.
+If the other people in the room don't agree with you that the person being interrupted was being disrespectful or was wasting everybody's time then they could hold it against you.